 Doctors Without Borders (MSF) and Research Center in Borstel, Germany publish findings in New England Journal of Medicine.

-Swaziland - More than a quarter of multi-drug resistant tuberculosis (MDR-TB) strains isolated in a national survey in Swaziland carry a mutation that is undetectable by the advanced rapid molecular diagnostic tests currently in widespread use, according to a letter published in the New England Journal of Medicine by MSF and the Research Center, Borstel, Germany this week.
+Eswatini - More than a quarter of multi-drug resistant tuberculosis (MDR-TB) strains isolated in a national survey in Eswatini carry a mutation that is undetectable by the advanced rapid molecular diagnostic tests currently in widespread use, according to a letter published in the New England Journal of Medicine by MSF and the Research Center, Borstel, Germany this week.

 Rapid molecular tests such as the WHO-recommended XpertMTB/RIF assay are the first-line method for identifying cases of MDR-TB and controlling the spread of the disease in Swaziland, the country with the world’s highest TB prevalence.